 High-Fidelity means thrilling realism!
 Tune in a symphony orchestra and every instrument registers its presence.
 You hear the overtones which distinguish violin from viola and 'cello . . . catch every delicate shading in pianissimo passages . . . thrill to the thunderous finale as if you were in the concert hall!
 Reproduced so perfectly because Philco Acoustic Clarifiers automatically eliminate barrel-like boom while the Inclined Sounding Board preserves and projects up to ear-level all the extended musical range and clarity of tone of the Philco High-Fidelity Audio System. . . .
 "Only Philco has it!"

-PHILCO A Musical Instrument of Quality See and hear it at:
+See and hear it at: